agpierson/academic-site/content/home/popularization.md

 +++
-# Tag Cloud widget.
+# A Recent and Upcoming Talks section created with the Pages widget.
+# This section displays recent talks from `content/talk/`.

-widget = "tag_cloud"  # Do not modify this line!
-active = false  # Activate this widget? true/false
+widget = "pages"  # Do not modify this line! active = true  # Activate this widget? true/false weight = 120  # Order that this section will appear.

 title = "Popularization Effort" subtitle = ""

-# Order that this section will appear in.
-weight = 120

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
   page_type = "talk"

   # Choose how much pages you would like to display (0 = all pages)
-  count = 3
+  count = 10

   # Choose how many pages you would like to offset by
   offset = 0